XenyxNZ/Arma-3-Performance-Guide/README.md

 	* This registers the game's executable as a "Game" in Windows for additional performance.
 	<sup>Do **NOT** use this parameter if you are using Windows Server as your operating system, as it can freeze the entire operating system.</sup>
 * maxFileCacheSize
-	* Sets the default filecache size (in MB) to be used for gamedata loaded from disk.
-Performance from this is likely negligible, however in certain situations it may help.
+	* Sets the maximum filecache size (in MB) to be used for caching gamedata loaded from disk.
+Performance gains from this are likely negligible, however in certain situations it may help.
-	<sub>If using the provided parameters file, a size of 12GB has been set.
-However feel free to increase or decrease this based on how much RAM your system has.</sub>
+	<sup>If using the provided parameters file, a maximum of 12GB has been set.
+This should be more than enough, as the default maximum is 2GB.</sup>

 # Memory allocators
 Memory allocators are application components that manage how it allocates and deallocates its data in RAM.